When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 What Aftershave Should You Use with a Safety Razor?

-With that said, I recommend against using alcohol-based ones.
+With that said, I recommend against using alcohol-based ones, especially if you have sensitive skin

 Because most men are still using alcohol-based aftershaves that make you go like this: